-Sebastião Velasco e Cruz is a Professor of Political Science and International Relations at the State University of Campinas, Unicamp (Brazil).
-He is currently the President of the Center for the Study of Contemporary Culture (CEDEC) and is a founding member and coordinator of the National Institute of Science and Technology for Studies on the United States.
+Sebastião Velasco e Cruz is a professor of political science and international relations at the State University of Campinas, Unicamp (Brazil).
+He serves as president of the Center for the Study of Contemporary Culture (CEDEC) and is a founding member and coordinator of the National Institute of Science and Technology for Studies on the United States.
 The institute is part of a Brazilian government-sponsored research network aimed at funding high quality research groups in crucial areas of national development.

 Professor Velasco has focused his career on studying the interactions between political and economic processes.
 Through this conceptual lens, he has researched topics such as chronic political instability in Argentina and the role of businessmen in the Brazilian transition away from authoritarianism.
 Additionally, he has extensively researched the Brazilian government’s failed attempts at implementing industrial policy strategies amidst the political and economic turmoil of the 1980s.
 Professor Velasco has developed this line of inquiry into a comprehensive project on world economic restructuring and market-oriented reforms in developing countries.

 An author of several articles and books, two of which were awarded in national contests, Professor Velasco has just finished a collection of essays on American foreign policy.
 He is currently completing another set on the WTO and the regulation of the global economy.
 He has received two doctorates, one from the Political Science Department at the University of São Paulo (USP), and another from I.E.P.
 Paris/Fondation Nationale des Sciences Politiques.
-He has been a Visiting Scholar in the Center for Latin American Studies at Stanford University, and has worked as a Visiting Professor at the University of Paris X (Nanterre) and Paris I (Sorbonne).
+He has been a visiting scholar at the Center for Latin American Studies at Stanford University, and has worked as a visiting professor at the University of Paris X (Nanterre) and Paris I (Sorbonne).

 Professor Velasco intends to closely follow US policy toward the Middle East and the discussions surrounding climate change.
 The research will focus on the policy orientation of the United States, but will also consider how relevant international actors interpret US policy.
 This research will then be analyzed and applied to understanding Brazil’s developmental and foreign policy.